N-Angleton/Etchify/README.md

 ```
 The above function is the initial image processing.
 It proceeds by rows and columns, instead of the raw pixel index, in order to make its operation more inutuitive.
 It creates a *Pixel* instance for every pixel in the source image, which is saved in an object called *Pixels*.
 Each *Pixel* has its colors and luminance saved, and if outline is selected, the color differences and inverse-squared-distances (referred to as weight) of its preceding neighbors are saved as well.
 As a minor optimization, since the neighbor relationship is mutual, the static *Pixel* method```javascript addColorDifference()``` adds the combination of color differences and weights to both *Pixel* instances.

 The creation of the the *Pixels* object, as well as its composite *Pixel* instances, was to allow for more rapid reprocessing.
 In essence, this information is stable, even when the majority of the settings are adjusted.
+Currently, redrawing the image causes complete reprocessing, which is one of the issues discussed below in [Future Considerations](#future-considerations).

 ## Future Considerations

+### Solved Problems Awaiting Implementation

+- Refactor the line refining algorithm using a linked list structure
+- As previous iterations had, provide multiple shading style options: horizontal, vertical, cross-hatching, diagonal, etc.
+- Allow users to select the background color
+- Allow users to use either a 3-by-3 or 5-by-5 kernel for the outline recognition
+- Refactor HTML and CSS to be more DRY
+- Refactor silhouette as a separate process, and allows for users to specifiy multiple darkness thresholds and corresponding colors
+- Add additional vanilla DOM manipulation to have steps apear only after the previous steps have been completed

-###
+### Problems being Researched

+- Allow users to download the produced image, and additionally allow users to directly share the images on Instagram
+- Identify the best way to temporaily save the etching data (potentially directly on the window or localStorage) to allow for rapid reprocessing
+- Identify and implement a better way to have background Javascript processes with an updating document, so that the user can be more precesily apprised of the stage of the process
+- Add an additional style using the Fourier series to mimic the outline data

 [^1]: The source for this image can be found [here](https://en.wikipedia.org/wiki/File:Tsunami_by_hokusai_19th_century.jpg).
 [^2]: This formula is typically used to calculate the *Y* component in *RGB* to *YIQ* conversion.
 Documentation can be found [here](https://www.eembc.org/techlit/datasheets/yiq_consumer.pdf).